PaulAnrd/Credit-Spread-Linear-regression-with-ElasticNet-regularization/README.md

 ### 3. What parameters have you exposed to users of your implementation in order to tune performance?
+These parameters are exposed to the user in this implementation, so that we can tune the performance of the ElasticNet model.
+The alpha parameter determines the overall strength of regularisation, i.e., increasing this parameter makes it more regularised and so lower values for the model coefficients are produced, reducing over-fitting.
+The l1_ratio parameter determines the balance between L1 (Lasso) and L2 (Ridge) regularisation.
+The closer this value gets to 1, the more L1 regularisation is used, which aims for feature selection.
+The closer it is to 0, the more Ridge regularisation is used.
+This means that large coefficient values can be stopped from happening but they won’t be forced to zero.
+The max_iter parameter determines the maximum number of iterations that the gradient descent is performed on and makes a difference to whether the model converges within those iterations or not.
+The tolerance value tol determines when to stop optimising the model – if the change in the model weights between iterations falls below the tolerance, the algorithm stops.
+So a smaller value for tol gives a more precise model, at the cost of more computation being needed.

 ### 4. Are there specific inputs that your implementation has trouble with?
 Given more time,could you work around these or is it fundamental to the model?
+Our ElasticNet implementation handles most types of data well, but there are a few situations where it could run into trouble.
+For example, highly correlated features (multicollinearity) might slow down convergence or cause instability.
+ElasticNet helps with this, but in extreme cases, tweaking the L1 and L2 balance (reducing the l1_ratio) or normalizing the data could improve things.

+Similarly, sparse data with lots of zeros could make the model slow to converge, especially if the alpha value is high.
+Reducing alpha or leaning more toward L2 regularization would help speed things up.
+Finally, imbalanced data or non-linear relationships might trip up the model, since it assumes linearity and doesn’t account for imbalances in the target variable.
+You’d likely need to handle this by preprocessing the data or adjusting the loss function.

+In short, these issues can be mitigated with tuning and data prep, and aren’t fundamental problems with the model itself.